VonArzu/FreelanceSite/README.md

 About Von Arzu

-A Data Science professional with a Master's degree in Data Science and Interaction Design (UX Design), a coding Bootcamp graduate. and US Navy veteran providing freelance services.
+A Tech professional with a Master's degree in information sciences and a coding Bootcamp graduate.
+US Navy veteran providing freelance services.
 Services change according to availability.

 ## Expectations

-Would like to collaborate with People who need assistance in Tech, other fellow tech individuals, and buisness owners, .
+Would like to collaborate with People who need assistance in Tech, other fellow tech individuals, and buisness owners.
 This document is created as an outline and plan in action.

 ## MVP